eglassman/overcode/README.md

 3. Copy into the subdirectory `data` the following:
     * one Python file per student submission
     * a correct solution named `answer.py` [Note: this correct solution needs only to pass all test cases.
 There may be many corret solutions.
 Only `answer.py`'s input-output behavior on test cases will be compared to student solutions.]
-2. Next to the `data` subdirectory, add a `testCase.py` file
-    * each line of the file is a single test case, i.e., a Python function call, prepended by the command `print`:
+2. Next to the `data` subdirectory, add a `testCase.py` file.
+Each line in this file is a single test case, i.e., a Python function call, prepended by the command `print`.
+See below for an example.
+For more complicated test cases, see Notes on Test Cases below.
+3.

+Example `testCase.py`:

     print student_defined_function('foo')
     print student_defined_function('bar')

-For more complicated test cases, see Notes on Test Cases below.
-3.

 ## Running the pipeline (The Long Version)